photoprism/photoprism-docs/docs/user-guide/organize/download.md

         ![Screenshot](img/download-1-dark.jpg){ class="shadow" }

     !!! tip ""
-        You can select many photos at once using shift.
+        You can select [many photos at once](../navigate.md#selection-mode-and-multi-select) using shift.

+    !!! info ""
+        You can [configure](../settings/general.md#downloads) which files should be downloaded for each photo.

 === "From Fullscreen Mode"
      1. Click on the photo
      2. In fullscreen mode click :material-download:

         ![Screenshot](img/download-2-dark.jpg){ class="shadow" }

+    !!! info ""
+        You can [configure](../settings/general.md#downloads) which files should be downloaded for each photo.

 === "From Edit Dialog"
     1. Open the photo's  [*edit dialog*](edit.md)